opus-research/jgit/Documentation/technical/reftable.md

 where reftable files are named by a unique name such as produced by the function `${update_index}.ref`.

+Log-only files use the `.log` extension, while ref-only and mixed ref and log files use `.ref`.  extension.

 The stack ordering file is `$GIT_DIR/refs` and lists the current files, one per line, in order, from oldest (base) to newest (most recent):